wandb/slate/source/index.html.md

 wandb run learn.py
 ```

-It's easy to configure WandB to work with one of your projects.
+It's easy to configure Wandb to work with one of your projects.

 Sign up for an account at <https://wandb.ai>